The denouement and an epilogue are literary devices

 For new writers, it is worth understanding the difference between these two elements of a story.

 While not always essential in short stories, a novel will always have a denouement.

 Gustav Freytag, a German novelist and playwright, outlined the five parts to a plot.

-Using the Freytag pyramid, the plot of a story is made up of five parts: exposition, rising action, climax, falling action, and denouement.
+Look at the Freytag pyramid below.
+The plot of a story is made up of five parts: exposition, rising action, climax, falling action, and denouement.